mkurczewski/grider/README.md

         ```

-2. Position of child DOM elements:
+2. Position of child DOM elements (`horizontal` or `vertical` for each RWD breakpoint value must be defined):

     - left
         ```